Diego Celis

-Diego Adrián Celis (born 22 March 1992) is an Argentine-Chilean footballer who plays as a forward for Argentino de Merlo.
+Diego Adrián Celis (born 22 March 1992) is an Argentine-Chilean footballer who plays as a forward for Australian club Canberra Croatia.

 Career

 A product of Vélez Sarsfield, Celis had stints with Everton de Viña del Mar and Rangers de Talca in Chile and Chile Unido in Sweden.

 Making use of his dual citizenship, in 2020 he joined Chilean club San Marcos de Arica in the Primera B.

 In 2022 he joined the Australian club APIA Leichhardt in the National Premier Leagues NSW.
 In June 2023, he switched to Rockdale Ilinden.

 Back to Argentina, Celis joined Argentino de Merlo in June 2024.

+On 21 September 2026, Celis joined Canberra Croatia from Canberra Olympic.